 Latin America itself got scarcely a mention in the U.S. presidential campaign, but a new generation of voters has put it on the agenda.

-A debrief and discussion with observers about what Venezuela's October presidential elections mean for Venezuela, and for the U.S.
+Join us for this debriefing and discussion with observers about what Venezuela’s October presidential elections mean for Venezuela, and for the U.S.

 Uncle Sam isn’t making much fuss over Latin America’s law-breaking lawmakers.

 We went through this exercise once before with Prohibition.